wonkodv/reqtrace/doc/requirements/DESIGN.md

 A Requirement can delegate to a requirement in the same artefact, so that itself does not need to be covered.

-Requirement U covers Requirement D if D.id appears in U.Depends and D.Artefact directly traces against U.Artefact.
+Requirement U covers Requirement D if D.id appears in U.Delegates and D.Artefact directly traces against U.Artefact.

 Covers: REQ_TRACE, REQ_MATCH_ID, REQ_DELEGATION